sutormin94/TopoA_ChIP-Seq/README.md

 **Output:** Plots with signal distribution, extending-frame plots describing the stability of feature divirgence.

+## Peak_overlap_simulation.py

+Takes two BroadPeak files of real ChIP-Seq peaks datasets and tests the significance of sets overlay.
+Uses Monte-Carlo approach to place peaks randomly and then samples the overlay.
+Repetitive sampling gives a distribution for the number of peaks in overlay, which is then approximated by normal distribution and is used to test the number of peaks in overlay for real datasets.

+**Requirements:** Python 3

+**Input:** Two BroadPeak files with peaks coordinates, genome length, portion of a genome to mask (deletions, etc.)

+**Output:** Plot of a distribution of the number of overlaying peaks, p-value, text file with the number of overlaying peaks for every iteration.

+## Add 2: Growth_curve_plot.py

+Takes culture growth curve data in a form of xlsx table containing series of time-points and corresponding optical density of a culture.
+Plots raw data growth curve and confidential intervals if several replicates provided.

+**Requirements:** Python 3

+**Input:** Table with time-points and optical density measurments

+**Output:** Growth curve plot.

 ## Normalize_calc_FE.py

 Script for advanced data analysis.
 Not completed yet.